THE CLASSIFICATION OF SCHIZOPHRENIA

 Schizophrenia has a strong genetic component, supported by evidence from family, twin, and adoption studies.
 First-degree relatives face a 9–13% risk, and identical twins show a 48% concordance rate, highlighting heritability.
 Adoption studies further separate genetic and environmental influences, showing higher rates among biological relatives.
 Modern research reveals schizophrenia is polygenic, involving multiple genetic variations.
 Explore how genes and environment interact in this complex disorder.

-Schizophrenia is linked to dopamine imbalances, with overactivity in the mesolimbic system contributing to positive symptoms and underactivity in the mesocortical pathway linked to negative symptoms.
-The reformulated dopamine hypothesis highlights broader neural dysfunction, including glutamate dysregulation, where reduced glutamate activity may explain cognitive and emotional symptoms.
-These insights point to a complex interplay of neurotransmitters in schizophrenia.
+The dopamine hypothesis of schizophrenia has evolved from its original form, which linked dopamine overactivity in the mesolimbic system to positive symptoms, to the reformulated dopamine hypothesis, which also recognises dopamine underactivity in the mesocortical pathway as a cause of negative symptoms.
+Further research into neural correlates has identified glutamate dysregulation, where reduced glutamate activity may contribute to cognitive and emotional deficits.
+These insights highlight schizophrenia as a disorder involving a complex interplay of neurotransmitters beyond just dopamine.

 CBT APPLIED TO SCHIZOPHRENIA